 I’m very happy to show you this magazine cover because that is my photo.
 The pie was made by Kate Nelson of Piecurious here in Dallas.
 It is a beauty.
 But Terri Taylor and Nanci Taylor, the Publisher and Editor of Edible Dallas & …click to continue Edible Dallas & Fort Worth :: Roasted Parsnip Soup

 I do so love green chiles.
 They are quite handy for giving dishes a lift.
 But usually, it involves putting a tiny 4 ounce can in a recipe full of other creamy things.
 This recipe is all about the green chiles.
 You cannot escape them.
-You will know whether or not you want to …click to continue Green Chile Stew
+You will know whether or not you …click to continue Green Chile Stew